Adversis/gql-extractor/README.md

 - Requires manual interaction for authenticated areas
 - Only captures queries from loaded resources
 - May not work with heavily obfuscated code

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests: `go test ./...`
-5. Submit a pull request